HIGHLIGHTS-UK's Sunak sets out multi-billion-pound spending plans | Business

 In terms of our fiscal policy, we are going to meet our commitments on public services and capital investment… …but we are going to do so, keeping in mind the need to control inflation.
 ON OBR FORECASTS

-They forecast the economy to return to its pre-COVID level at the turn of the year earlier than they thought in March.
+They forecast the economy to return to its pre-COVID level at the turn of the year – earlier than they thought in March.
 Growth this year is revised up from 4% to 6.5%.
-The OBR then expects the economy to grow by 6% in 2022, and 2.1%, 1.3%, and 1.6% over the next three years.
+The OBR then expect the economy to grow by 6% in 2022, and 2.1%, 1.3% and 1.6% over the next three years.
 In July last year, at the height of the pandemic, unemployment was expected to peak at 12%...
-The OBR has today revised down their scarring assumption from 3% to 2%.
+The OBR have today revised down their scarring assumption from 3% to 2%.

 ON TWO NEW FISCAL RULES First, underlying public sector net debt, excluding the impact of the Bank of England must, as a percentage of GDP, be falling.
 Second, in normal times the state should only borrow to invest in our future growth and prosperity.
 Everyday spending must be paid for through taxation.